Set up Node.js project with Typescript, ESLint, and Prettier

 yarn add -D nodemon

-Before you start editing your files, you just need to run this command:
+Before you start editing your files, run this command:

 nodemon --watch "*.ts" --exec "ts-node" ./src/index.ts

-This command means: Watch every change on all files with the extension .ts, then use ts-node to run them by using the located at ./src/index.ts as the entry point.
+This command means: Watch every change on all files having the .ts extension, then use ts-node to run the project and use the file ./src/index.ts as the entry point.

 💡